 • Log in regularly to your classes, usually three to five times weekly (or more).

-• Plan to ensure enough time to study and complete assignments.
+• Plan your schedule to allow time for studying and completing assignments.

-• Commit six to nine hours per week per three-credit class.
+• Commit six to nine hours per week for each three-credit class.

 • Enjoy communicating in writing and reading others' writing.